tubmulur/architecture/README.md

 https://m.vk.com/@andrey.chekmarev-edro-the-future-of-developing

-EDRO:
+EDRO:<br/>
-— What is the future?
+— What is the future? <br/>
-— Future is time, where you can be.
+— Future is time, where you can be. <br/>
-— Would you have some extra needs, or some extra quality wishes in future?
+— Would you have some extra needs, or some extra quality wishes in future? <br/>
 — I think yes.
-We will.
+We will. <br/>
-— Who'll brings us this needs and wishes?
+— Who'll brings us this needs and wishes? <br/>
-— Also we are.
+— Also we are. <br/>
-EDRO
+EDRO <br/>
-/home/RCe.EDRO/documentation/Vocabulary/Accronimas/EDRO
+/home/RCe.EDRO/documentation/Vocabulary/Accronimas/EDRO <br/>
 EDRO - > Is a sequence of processes, consists of 4 required to be formalized proceeding steps; Each step must be defined after another.
-Here are this steps:
+Here are this steps: <br/>
 1.[E] Event;
 2.[D] Design or Destination (the place where) ;
 3.[R] Reality;